LavaMoat/LavaMoat/packages/browserify/NOTES.md

     - [ ] seems to break on live reload
       - doesnt seem to get new config on reload?
       - reload on config change only works once?
-- babel-thing
+- [x] babel-thing (obsolete due to fix in SES)
   - [x] handle frozen prototype writes to `next` (iterator)
-  - [ ] length of array is writable but not configurable, so defining 'length' fails (in bignumber.js)
+  - [x] length of array is writable but not configurable, so defining 'length' fails (in bignumber.js)

 - metamask
   - [x] "content-hash" current version contains reserved word "package"